 Treatments for Anxiety Disorders

 - Cognitive-behavior therapy: This form of therapy helps identify negative thoughts that may bring on an attack in order to effectively challenge the pattern and relieve the anxious feelings associated with it.

 - Exposure therapy: Exposure therapy encourages the individual to confront the fear and, through repeated confrontations, learn to cope with previously stressful situations.

 - Medications: When therapy alone isn’t effective, medication can be prescribed to temper the symptoms of an anxiety disorder.
-Antidepressants and benzodiazepines are common choices for treating anxiety disorders.
+Antidepressants and benzodiazepines are common medications for treating anxiety disorders.

 At FHE Health, we are an innovative leader in treatments for anxiety, offering cutting-edge approaches that integrate the medical, psychiatric, and clinical components of care.
 We firmly believe that the success of mental health treatment should be quantifiable.
 For this reason, alongside traditional medical and clinical treatment approaches, we offer a neuro-rehabilitative treatment program that includes:

 - Comprehensive neuropsychological testing